Marcello Mastroianni: Personal life

 Mastroianni married Flora Carabella on 12 August 1950.
 They had one daughter together, Barbara (1951–2018), and informally separated in 1964 because of his affairs with younger women.
 Mastroianni's first serious relationship after the separation was with Faye Dunaway, his co-star in A Place for Lovers (1968).
 Dunaway wanted to marry and have children, but Mastroianni, a Catholic, refused to divorce Carabella.
 In 1970, after more than two years of waiting for Mastroianni to change his mind, Dunaway left him.
 Mastroianni told a reporter for People magazine in 1987 that he never got over the breakup.
 "She was the woman I loved the most," he said.
 "I'll always be sorry to have lost her.
 I was whole with her for the first time in my life."
 In her 1995 autobiography Looking for Gatsby, Dunaway wrote: "I wish to this day it had worked out."
+In the 2024 documentary Faye, she described him as the love of her life.

-Mastroianni had a daughter, Chiara Mastroianni (born 28 May 1972), with French actress Catherine Deneuve, who was nearly 20 years his junior and lived with him for four years in the 1970s.
-During that time, the couple made four films together: It Only Happens to Others (1971), La cagna (1972), A Slightly Pregnant Man (1973) and Don't Touch the White Woman!
+After the break up with Dunaway, Mastroianni began a relationship with French actress Catherine Deneuve, who was nearly 20 years his junior.
+They lived together for four years during the 1970s and had a daughter, Chiara Mastroianni (born 28 May 1972).
+During their time together the couple made four films: It Only Happens to Others (1971), La cagna (1972), A Slightly Pregnant Man (1973) and Don't Touch the White Woman!
 (1974).
-After Mastroianni and Deneuve broke up, Carabella reportedly offered to adopt Chiara because her parents' busy careers kept them away so often.
-Deneuve would have none of it.
+After Mastroianni and Deneuve broke up, his estranged wife Carabella reportedly offered to adopt Chiara because her parents' busy careers kept them away from her so often.
+Deneuve adamantly refused.

 Mastroianni's other lovers reportedly included actresses Anouk Aimée, Carole Mallory, Claudia Cardinale, Lauren Hutton and Ursula Andress.
 By 1976, he became involved with Anna Maria Tatò, an author and filmmaker.
-They remained together until his death.
+They remained together until his death in 1996.

 He was made a Knight Grand Cross of the Order of Merit of the Italian Republic in 1994.

 Death

 Mastroianni died of pancreatic cancer on 19 December 1996 at the age of 72.
 Both of his daughters, as well as Deneuve and Tatò, were at his bedside.
 The Trevi Fountain in Rome, associated with his role in Fellini's La Dolce Vita, was symbolically turned off and draped in black as a tribute.
+A funeral was held at the Church of St. Sulpice in Saint-Germain-des-Prés in Paris 20 December 1996 before his remains were transferred to Rome where a second ceremony took place at the city hall on 22 December before he was interred in his family vault in Verano Cemetery.

-At the 1997 Venice Film Festival, Chiara, Carabella and Deneuve tried to block the screening of Tatò's four-hour documentary, Marcello Mastroianni: I Remember.
+At the 1997 Venice Film Festival, Chiara, Carabella, and Deneuve tried to block the screening of Tatò's four-hour documentary, Marcello Mastroianni: I Remember.
 The festival refused and the film was shown.
 The three women reportedly tried to do the same thing at Cannes.
 Tatò said Mastroianni had willed her all rights to his image.